wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;I can see now that *sat* and *chit* are one.
 But what about bliss (*ananda*)?
 Beïng and consciousness are always present together, but bliss flashes only occasionally.

 **M:**&ensp;The undisturbed state of beïng is bliss; the disturbed state is what appears as the world.
-In non-duality there is bliss; in duality — experience.
-What comes and goes is experience with its duality of pain and pleasure.
+In non-duality there is bliss; in duality — experiënce.
+What comes and goes is experiënce with its duality of pain and pleasure.
 Bliss is not to be known.
 One is always bliss, but never blissful.
 Bliss is not an attribute.

 **Q:**&ensp;I have another question to ask: Some *yogi*s attain their goal but it is of no use to others.
 They do not know or are not able to share.
 Those who can share what they have initiate others.
 Where lies the difference?